schen05/schen05/README.md

 - 🌎 i'm currently a 10th grader
 - :star2: i'm a ta for cs1
-- 🌱 i'm currently learning web dev, html, and css
+- 🌱 i'm currently learning machine learning/data science
 - :mailbox_with_mail: if you have any questions, feel free to ask!
 - :email: my email: <a href="mailto:sophia.chen@menloschool.org">sophia.chen@menloschool.org</a>